nixpanic/gluster-containers/CentOS/README.md

 This dockerfile can be used to build a CentOS Gluster Container.

+# Readiness and liveness probes

+The container contains a script at `/usr/local/bin/status-probe.sh` that can be used to check the status of the services.
+The script can be called with `readiness` or `liveness` as argument.

+# Enabling/Disabling gluster-block

+Gluster Block is an optional service that can be used to provide PersistentVolumes of type=Block.
+Not everyone needs this functionality, and on some distributions the dependencies (in the kernel) might be missing.
+It is possible to disable the Gluster Block service by exporting the `GLUSTER_BLOCK_ENABLED` environment variable set to `"0"`.
+By default the environment variable will be set to `"1"` so that the service is enabled.

 # Support for fake disks

 This container offers several configuration options that make it easier to test